vlandham/captain_z/out/captain_z.md

 #

 Sophia Zephyr still knew her way around all the odd twists and turns to get to the main room.
 Although it had been a year since she last visited, Sophia had grown up inside this school.

 Memories from her childhood flooded back as she went along.

 Orion and Nova were both reading by lamp light.
 When they saw Sophia in the doorway they both sprang up to give her hugs at the same time.

 Little Lucy had fallen asleep on the floor.
 With all the commotion she woke up, but stayed on the rug rubbing her eyes.
-She was five now, but was only four the last time Sophia had come back to the school.
-She didn't really remember her much.
+She was five now, but had joined the school when she was only four when she had been rescued by Dr. Star.

+Lucy didn't recognize Sophia and she didn't trust anyone she didn't recognize.

-All the children had to hear stories of Captain Z's latest adventures.
-She told them of her run ins with Captain Spears and the hunt on Castle Island.
-She skipped talking about the feathers and the floating for now.
-She wanted to talk to Dr. Star about it first.
+Nova and Orion remembered her and had to hear stories of Captain Z's latest pirate adventures.
+So she told them of her run ins with Captain Spears and the hunt for treasure on Castle Island.
+She skipped over talking about the feathers and the falling from the cliffs for now.
+She wanted to talk to Dr. Star about that first.

-     !!!!!!!!!MORE TALKING!!!!!!!!!!
+By the end of the tales, Lucy was in Captain Z's lap listening with both ears.
+Sophia and Lucy were instant friends.
+They both had a wild streak and a love for danger.

+But Lucy was also very tired and was carried off to bed by Dr. Star.
+Captain Z got a few more hugs and kisses from the other two children.
+Then, Nova put her arm around her younger brother Orion and the two walked back to their room to collapse in to their soft beds under their warm blankets.

+The night was still early for Dr. Star and Captain Z.

+"I've got something I want you to take a look at," Sophia said to her old mentor.

+"I'm all ears," Dr. Star responded.

 #